Navam04/Navam04.github.io/README.md

 # personalWebsite
-This is the repo for my personal website for my resume.
+This is the repo for my personal portfolio website